Search Our Plants

 This stunning variety has a rounded upright shape bearing large, pale orange blooms with deep red eyes; makes an ideal hedge, screen, or background planting; do not allow to dry to wilting point

 Cherie Hibiscus features bold orange round flowers with salmon overtones, red eyes and yellow anthers at the ends of the branches from mid summer to early fall.
 Its glossy pointy leaves remain dark green in color throughout the year.
-The fruit is not ornamentally significant.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;